makwaijun/personalwebpagev2/content/blog/post12.md

 A rough pen down of thoughts today - not intending this post to be too polished.

-A former (fantastic) manager once told me that he would annually scan through and review a book by the late Clayton Christensen on How Will You Measure Your Life?
-Such an exercise allows one to take stock of where you are today and reflect on where you would like to go next.
+A former (fantastic) manager once told me that he would annually scan through and review a book by the late Clayton Christensen on *How Will You Measure Your Life*?
+Such an exercise helps one to take stock of where you are today and reflect on where you would like to go next.

 ...This post is not about that.
 I am yet to read the book. (and I will do so!
 Promise)